 You bought a copy of QuickBooks at Staples, installed it on your PC or Mac, and you were off and running.
-Nowadays there are more accounting options than ever before, and most of them are cloud-based.
+Nowadays, there are more small business accounting systems than ever before, and most of them are cloud-based.

 QuickBooks Online (QBO)

 The online successor to QuickBooks desktop, the #1 selling accounting software of all time.

 Made by Intuit, the largest and best-known company in the industry (i.e. the Microsoft of accounting).

-QBO comes in four different versions that offer small businesses an increasing range of features and capabilities: Simple Start, Essentials, Plus, and Advanced.
+QBO comes in four different versions that offer small businesses a range of features and capabilities: Simple Start, Essentials, Plus, and Advanced.

 One of QBO’s biggest strengths is that it integrates seamlessly with Intuit’s other products — including payroll, payment/merchant services, and tax preparation software.
 For small businesses that want to keep all their accounting tools under one roof, this is a big advantage.